For Teachers & Administrators

 Can we do a virtual science fair?

 Yes.
-ProjectBoard, our partner platform, fully supports virtual judging and project submission.
+ProjectBoard fully supports virtual judging and project submission.
 We can help you set up a fully virtual fair if in-person logistics are a barrier.
-Virtual fairs are especially effective for rural schools where getting judges in-person is difficult.
+Virtual fairs are especially effective for rural schools where getting judges in person is difficult.

 Do students need to advance to district to make the fair worthwhile?

 Not at all.
 A school-only fair delivers enormous value — students develop research skills, practice public presentation, and build confidence.
-Many teachers run internal fairs for years before registering with OAS.
+Many teachers run internal fairs for years before registering with their state affiliate.
 Start where you can and expand from there.

 How do I handle safety concerns with student projects?

-OAS has a clear set of safety guidelines, including rules for hazardous materials, animals, human subjects, and controlled substances.
+Your state affiliate fair has clear safety guidelines, including rules for hazardous materials, animals, human subjects, and controlled substances.
 ProjectBoard enforces these during the registration process.
-We'll provide you with the current OAS safety documentation when you register.
+We'll provide you with the current safety documentation when you register.

 Need help getting started?